sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 This will open a matplotlib plot on your screen.
-The `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.peek` method provides a view on data customised for each source while `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.plot` provides a more generic plot.
+The `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.peek` method provides a view on data customised for each source while `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.plot` provides a more general plot.
 Note that `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.peek` returns a `matplotlib.figure.Figure` object, if you want to save this to a PNG file you can use the `savefig` method: